zzAIMoo/m-tri/README.md

 # Mihon Tracker Importer

 This is a tool to track manga entries on your favorite manga tracker.
+Works with Mihon and all its forks that don't change backup format

 ## Requirements